JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-<b>-3</b> The technique does not work with just any HTML Converter(see more detailed analysis below)..
+<b>-3</b> The technique does not work with just any Img to ASCII Converter(see more detailed analysis below)..
 </BR>
 In my tests, I tried to use the pdf with the following converter: